 Now set the bottom aside and assemble the top.
 Lay out two top pieces, right sides together and sew from the top point, down one side to the bottom point.
 Repeat with the second pair of top pieces.

 Then open the two top pieces up and pin them together, matching raw edges, and sew around, leaving an opening at the top to turn and fill through.
 This is just like the bottom pieces we sewed together, just a little different shape.
 Trim/clip the corners and turn it right side out.
-To find the shape the top and bottom are supposed to be, find where the corners all came together to make an X and flatten it out.
+To find the shape that the top and bottom are supposed to be, find where the corners all came together to make an X and flatten it out.
 That is the top or bottom.
 On the top pieces, it won’t matter which side is up.
 The bottom piece, you want the big X down.
 The smaller X will be the part that squishes inside the box to make a pocket for the pot.
 See the X?

 Fill the bottom about half full also.
 I put mine in the box I was going to use for it and made sure the largest pot I’d be using fit in it.
 Then I stopped putting beads in it.

 Once your pieces have the beads in them, sew the openings shut.
 You can hand sew them, but I don’t believe in hand sewing unless it’s entirely necessary, so I turned the edges in toward each other, pinned them together and top stitched them together.

 There should be plenty of slack to get these openings sewed shut with your machine.
 Now stick it in a box–a banana box or one of equivalent size works great–put the top on, and you’re ready to cook!
 (Yes, it’s supposed to be a little loose and sloppy looking–that’s so it can conform to your pot shape/size easier.)